 Please do not hesitate to reach out to us if you ever see a change or discrepancy in one of our restaurant/airport/stadium menus!

 Cross-Contamination: Cross-contamination used to be a big word primarily surrounding allergies but with restaurants offering many more animal-free options, us vegans are running into the decision of if this is a concern or not.
-Unless you eating at a 100% vegan restaurant or a restaurant has said they offer a separate kitchen area for vegan items (we have only seen this at a couple local restaurants–not chains), then you have to assume cross-contamination can and will occur.
+Unless you are eating at a 100% vegan restaurant or a restaurant has said they offer a separate kitchen area for vegan items (we have only seen this at a couple local restaurants–not chains), then you have to assume cross-contamination can and will occur.
+We do notate cross-contamination, with an asterisk * on menu items we are aware to have shared a cooking space with animal ingredients.

 Accidently Vegan: This is a widely used term in the vegan world, with Oreos being the most common used example.
 Accidently Vegan foods are those that were not created or intended for vegans specifically but they just so happen to not have any animal derived ingredients… except for potentially the sugar, specifically refined white sugar.